crate/cratedb-guide/docs/integrate/grafana/tutorial.md

 For the purposes of this guide, it is assumed that you have a CrateDB cluster up and running and can access the Console.
-If not, please setup a free [CrateDB Cloud cluster].
+If not, please set up a free [CrateDB Cloud cluster].

 (grafana-load-dataset)=